Professor Dianne Otto

 Overview

-Dianne has held visiting positions at Columbia University, the School of Oriental and African Studies, New York University and the University of British Columbia.
+She has held visiting positions at Columbia University, the School of Oriental and African Studies at the University of London, London School of Economics, New York University, the University of Oslo and the University of British Columbia.
 In 2004 she was the Kate Stoneman Endowed Visiting Professor in Law and Democracy, at Albany Law School in New York.
 She taught in the Oxford-George Washington University International Human Rights Law Summer School Programme at Oxford University in July 2012.
-She sits on the Advisory Boards of International Human Rights Law Review, Third World Legal Studies, The London Review of International Law, Melbourne Journal of International Law, The Third World and International Law and Australian Yearbook of International Law.
-She has also been active in a number of human rights NGOs including Women's Rights Action Network Australia (WRANA), Women's Economic Equality Project (WEEP) Canada, International Women's Rights Action Watch Asia Pacific (IWRAW-AP) Malaysia, and International Women's Tribune Centre (IWTC) New York.
-Through her NGO involvement, she helped draft a General Comment on women's equality for the Committee on Economic, Social and Cultural Rights and a General Recommendation on treaty obligations for the Committee on the Elimination of Discrimination Against Women, and was a member of the Expert Panel at the Asia-Pacific Regional Women's Hearing on Gender-Based Violence in Conflict held in Phnom Penh in 2012.
+She sits on the Advisory Boards of Australian Feminist Law Journal, International Human Rights Law Review, Third World Legal Studies, The London Review of International Law, Melbourne Journal of International Law, and The Third World and International Law.
+She has also been active in a number of human rights NGOs including Women’s Rights Action Network Australia (WRANA), Women’s Economic Equality Project (WEEP) Canada, International Women’s Rights Action Watch Asia Pacific (IWRAW-AP) Malaysia, and International Women’s Tribune Centre (IWTC) New York.
+Through her NGO involvement, she helped draft a General Comment on women’s equality for the Committee on Economic, Social and Cultural Rights and a General Recommendation on treaty obligations for the Committee on the Elimination of Discrimination Against Women.
+She was a member of the Expert Panel at the Asia-Pacific Regional Women’s Hearing on Gender-Based Violence in Conflict held in Phnom Penh in 2012 and a member of the Judicial Council of the Women’s Court: Feminist Justice held in Sarajevo in 2015.
+In 2020 she prepared an amicus brief for the Committee on the Elimination of Discrimination Against Women in the case of Rosanna Flamer-Caldera v Sri Lanka (2022).

 Memberships and affiliations